amkratz/altPortfolio/_pages/resume.md

 Front-End experience using HTML, CSS, Javascript, WordPress, Jekyll

-Great understanding of Object Oriented Programming
+Thorough understanding of Object Oriented Programming

 Experience using Git and GitHub